 How is Uponit different than other ad recovery solutions?

-Uponit is only client-side ad recovery solution that is seamless to deploy and manage, offers full ad and tracking coverage as well as full immunity against existing ad blockers.
+Uponit is the only client-side ad recovery solution that is seamless to deploy and manage, offers full ad and tracking coverage as well as full immunity against existing ad blockers.

 What is Uponit’s 3-level adblock bypass?